 Not everyone puts protein on their list of required ingredients, but in my smoothies it is an absolute must.
 Without the protein, your smoothie is really just dessert.

 Protein helps to slow down digestion, giving your smoothie the staying power to keep you satisfied longer.
 A breakfast smoothie without protein leaves me hungry again in an hour, which does not make for a fulfilling breakfast.

-Smoothie friendly whole food protein sources include options like yogurt, nut butters, or milk.
+Smoothie friendly whole food protein sources include options like plain greek yogurt, nut butters, or milk.
 Another way to add more protein is through protein powders made with whey, soy, or collagen.

 Optional Smoothie Add-ins

 These add-ins are optional because they are not required to in order to make a delicious, nutritious smoothie.
 They do, however, give you space to play with both the nutritional aspects and the flavor of your homemade smoothie.